 Before you call cleaning agencies for quotes, make sure you do a proper assessment of your home, including any trouble spots that might require extra elbow-grease.
 For instance, the area behind the fridge or the inside of the oven.
-Make a list of trouble spots, make sure you know the square footage and be aware of what your landlord will be looking for; my friend’s former landlord checked the inside of the fridge, the living room blinds and made sure the toilets were clean.
+Make a list of trouble spots, make sure you know the square footage and be aware of what your landlord will be looking for.
 If you have your rental agreement or lease, check to see if there are any specific stipulations to ensure you get your damage deposit back.

 Do Your Research

 Now that you know what needs to be cleaned do your research on cleaning companies which is similar to researching and hiring movers.
-I suggest checking the BBB as well as friends and family for suggestions.
+Check the Better Business Bureau as well as friends and family for suggestions.
 Make a list of at least five companies then call them for quotes.

 Figure Out Your Moving Schedule